WilliamRagstad/IV1201-Project/README.md

 *Note that these functions are not implemented, and only written down for grading purposes.*

 ## Transactions
 All transaction starts and ends in the Service Layer and will rollback in case of any errors.
+Every call to the database will be handled in a transaction, even if no data gets changed.